2025 Hyundai IONIQ 6 — Carivo review 2025 model shown

 About the 2025 Hyundai IONIQ 6

-The 2025 Hyundai IONIQ 6 is a ev that earns a Carivo score of 8.4/10 — rated Recommended.
+Our scoring places the 2025 Hyundai IONIQ 6 at 8.4/10 overall, which translates to a Recommended rating for this ev.
 Its strongest dimension is Technology at 9.2/10, while Performance at 7.5/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Performance scores 7.5/10 — competent for everyday use.
-Acceleration and handling are adequate for commuting and highway driving, though enthusiasts looking for a more engaged driving experience will want to look at higher-rated alternatives.
-Technology scores 9.2/10 — one of the stronger tech packages in the segment.
-Expect a responsive infotainment system, broad smartphone integration, and a solid suite of driver-assistance features.
+Acceleration and handling are adequate for commuting and highway driving, though enthusiasts will want to look at higher-rated alternatives.
+The cabin tech earns 9.2/10 — infotainment, smartphone integration, and driver-assistance are all close to the best this class offers.

 Priced from $43,981–$57,429, 116 MPG, seating 5, the Hyundai IONIQ 6 sits in the mid-market bracket of the ev segment.
-Its value score of 8.3/10 confirms that the price reflects the quality — you're getting a lot for your money here.
+Value is where it presses its advantage — 8.3/10, meaning the feature set and quality outrun the asking price.
 At 1 year old, it's recent enough that the core feature set holds up well against current competition.

 Our take: The 2025 Hyundai IONIQ 6 is a solid, well-rounded ev that covers the essentials without obvious deal-breakers.
 For most buyers in this segment, it's a safe, dependable choice.